CodeGlassDotIO/Docs/_docs/Legal/EULA/ExperimentalSubscriptionAgreement.md

 3.3.
 Customer agrees to take reasonable measures to prevent the use of Product in an inappropriate manner by Authorized Users, and/or access to Product by unauthorized users.

 3.4.
-This subscription is only for natural persons who are purchasing a subscription to Products using only their own funds however Customer may receive reimbursement for those fees from any third party.
+This subscription is only for natural persons who are purchasing a subscription to Products using only their own funds and the Customer may not receive reimbursement for those fees from any third party.

 3.5.
 Customer acknowledges that no ownership rights are conveyed to you, irrespective of the use of terms such as ‘purchase’ or ‘sale’.
 CodeGlass BV has and retains all rights, title, and interest, including all intellectual property rights, in and to the Products, any and all related or underlying technology, and any modifications or derivative works of the Products, including without limitation as they may incorporate Feedback (as defined below).